|

 now

-it's tough to accept positive remarks from others, though
+it's tough to accept positive remarks from others,

 the person desperately wants to hear it and believe it.